 Shareholder fees (fees paid directly from your investment)

 None

 Annual fund operating expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management fees 0.33%
+Management fees 0.64%

 Other expenses 0.00

-Acquired (underlying) fund fees and expenses none

-Total annual fund operating expenses 0.33
+Total annual fund operating expenses 0.64

-\ The fund's Investment Advisory and Service Agreement provides that the investment adviser will pay all operating expenses of the fund, except for the management fees, interest expenses, taxes, acquired fund fees and expenses attributable to an investment in an acquired fund that is not managed or advised by the fund's investment adviser or its affiliates, costs of holding shareholder meetings, legal fees and expenses relating to arbitration or litigation, payments under the fund's 12b-1 plan (if any) and other nonroutine or extraordinary expenses.
+The fund's Investment Advisory and Service Agreement provides that the investment adviser will pay all operating expenses of the fund, except for the management fees, interest expenses, taxes, acquired fund fees and expenses, costs of holding shareholder meetings, legal fees and expenses relating to arbitration or litigation, payments under the fund's 12b-1 plan (if any) and other non-routine or extraordinary expenses.
 Additionally, the fund will be responsible for its non-operating expenses, including brokerage commissions and fees and expenses associated with the fund's securities lending program, if any.